 By The JOI Spine Team

 Research studies have shown that Medical Massage Therapy is beneficial in the treatment of multiple medical conditions.
-A Massage Therapist perform Medical Massage Therapy.
+A Massage Therapist performs Medical Massage Therapy.
 Medical Massage Therapy specifically focuses on a specific diagnosis or sports-related injury.
 Medical Massage Therapists work directly with Physical Therapists and Physicians in coordinating a patient’s care.

 Conditions Medical Massage Therapy Can Treat